realm/SwiftLint/README.md

    version   Display the current version of SwiftLint
 ```

 Run `swiftlint` in the directory containing the Swift files to lint.
-SwiftLint
+Directories
-will search files recursively in the current directory.
+will be searched recursively.

 ## License